 Our DIY minimalist black and white artwork tutorial is incredibly simple and fits perfectly into a Scandinavian or modern space, plus we’ll show you how to make your own oak box frame to give it a professional finish!

-Stylist Julia Green says almost anything is art when you put a frame around it and today we’re going to prove this theory correct.
+Stylist Julia Green says almost anything is art when you put a frame around it and today we’re going to prove this theory to be true.

 Items you will need: